 Ms. Vu Hong Hai (customer, residing in Nam Dinh City) shared: “The restaurant only has pork patties, no minced pork patties.
 The pork patties are very delicious, very different from the restaurants I have eaten.
 The meat is fragrant, not dry, and the dipping sauce is also very tasty.”

-In addition to the special spices, the meat is also marinated with eggs, which helps the meatloaf to be soft and fragrant.
+In addition to the special spices, the meat is also marinated with eggs, which helps the meat to be soft and fragrant.
 When grilling, the fire must not flare up and the meat must be turned evenly.

 The process of clamping meat onto bamboo sticks is still done by Mr. Chin.

-Sold more than 500 servings per day
+Sold more than 500 portions per day

 Mr. Chin's family starts making goods at 8am, starts selling at 11am and stays open until 7pm.
 The busiest time is from 11am to 1pm.